 Just Ask the Customer Care and Patrol (CAP) Team.

 Who We Are

 The Customer Care and Patrol (CAP) Team are a group of downtown ambassadors who provide assistance to businesses, tourists, and citizens!
 Our patrol members are responsible for promoting tourism and safety in the downtown core.
-CAP Team members are all responsible for taking on both the roles of downtown Safety Patrollers and Ambassadors; both aspects of the program are important to the success of the CAP Team program and to an enhanced Downtown experience.
+Both roles are integral to the success of the CAP Team program and to an enhanced Downtown experience.

 Always nearby, look for their scarlet red uniforms or call:

 Safety Patrol: 250-572-3009

 8 am – 4 pm Monday to Friday.

 Office: #202 – 246 2nd Avenue, Kamloops BC, V2C 2C9

 We report unsafe conditions, crime, graffiti, and vagrancy around the downtown core and report/refer aggressive panhandlers and homeless to outreach facilities that may assist them.
 As well, our team assists the RCMP and Community Services/By Law with crime prevention strategies and initiatives in a non-aggressive capacity.